 |Weight of Unit||280|

 ***READ BEFORE BUYING*** I just purchased the x11i.
 The 44 built-in (onboard is what is advertised on Nordictrack) is false advertising.
 They are not on the actual machine as the dictionary definition of onboard states.
 You need internet to access the iFit servers to use the “onboard” workouts.
-Also, I was told by icon fitness you need a minimum of 15-20 mbs download speed in order to access any of their workouts; otherwise it will buffer constantly.
-There are others minor issues with the iFit app (which is what is used to control the machine) but above is critical to its function.
+Also, I was told by icon fitness you need a minimum of 15-20 mbs download speed in order to access any of their workouts; otherwise, it will buffer constantly.
+There are other minor issues with the iFit app (which is what is used to control the machine) but above is critical to its function.

 I would avoid this company.
 Purchased the x11i directly from NordicTrack, machine arrived in early February.
 It refused to power on.
 Technician came out and spent two hours changing the harness, still no good.
 He has to go back and order the computer console, it will be a "few weeks".
 Called NordicTrack and ask to return the machine.
 "Oh no, that's not allowed unless you pay $250 for shipping and $299 restocking fee".
 Argued for over an hour, no change, I swear they don't care about customers.
 Its all greed.
 I am paying to get rid of this forever.